Chris-Tranter/elemental-showdown/README.md

 Remember to keep your local repository up to date by periodically pulling the latest changes from the main branch using `git pull origin main` before creating new branches and starting new work.
 `N.B` remember to only create a pull request when we are in a group huddle.

+# Color Palette

+!pallette("./assets/elemental-showdown.png")

+# Font Family

+Exo2 is the custom font that we are using throughout the application as its a readable font and unique enough to display some originality.